SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 For more information about the Yeoman SharePoint generator, see [Scaffold projects by using Yeoman SharePoint generator](toolchain/scaffolding-projects-using-yeoman-sharepoint-generator.md).

+## Install a modern web browser

+You should be using a modern web browser like [Edge](https://www.microsoft.com/en-us/edge), [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) as the development browser.
+Local workbench does not support usage of Internet Explorer 11.

 ## Trusting the self-signed developer certificate

 The SharePoint Framework's local webserver, used when testing your custom solutions from your development environment, uses HTTPS by default.
 This is implemented using a development self-signed SSL certificate.
 Self-signed SSL certificates are not trusted by your developer environment.
 You must first configure your development environment to trust the certificate.